onflow/cadence-lang.org/docs/tutorial/06-fungible-tokens.md

 After completing this tutorial, you'll be able to:

-* Compare and contrast how tokens are stored in Flow Cadence compared to Ethereum
+* Compare and contrast how tokens are stored in Flow Cadence compared to Ethereum.
-* Utilize the `UFix64` type to allow decimals without converting back and forth with 10^18
+* Utilize the `UFix64` type to allow decimals without converting back and forth with 10^18.
 * Implement a vault [resource] to manage the functionality needed for fungible tokens
-* Use [interfaces] to enforce the presence of specified functions and fields
+* Use [interfaces] to enforce the presence of specified functions and fields.
-* Write transactions to transfer tokens safely from one account to another
+* Write transactions to transfer tokens safely from one account to another.
-* Develop scripts to read account balances
+* Develop scripts to read account balances.
+* Use preconditions and postconditions to perform checks before or after a function call completes.

 ## Flow Network Token